 Renewal rate.
 We calculate our renewal rate by subtracting our attrition rate from 100%.
 Our attrition rate for a period is equal to the ACV from customers lost during the period, divided by the total ACV from all customers that renewed during the period, excluding changes in price or users, and total ACV from all customers lost during the period.
 Accordingly, our renewal rate is calculated based on ACV and is not based on the number of customers that have renewed.
 A lost customer is a customer that did not renew an expiring contract and that, in our judgment, will not be renewed.
 Typically, a customer that reduces its subscription upon renewal is not considered a lost customer.
 However, in instances where the subscription decrease represents the majority of the customer's ACV, we may deem the renewal as a lost customer.
 For our renewal rate calculation, we define a customer as an entity with a separate production instance of our service and an active subscription contract as of the measurement date, instead of an entity with a unique GULT or DUNS number.
-Our renewal rate was 97% for each of the three months ended March 31, 2017 and 2016.
+Our renewal rate was 97% and 99% for the three months ended September 30, 2017 and 2016, respectively, and 97% and 98% for the nine months ended September 30, 2017 and 2016, respectively.
 As our renewal rate is impacted by the timing of renewals, which could occur in advance of, or subsequent to the original contract end date, period-to-period comparison of renewal rates may not be meaningful.